Yashh0/MedChat/README.md

 pinned: false
 license: apache-2.0
 ---
-# MedChat
+#
-# 🩺 **Medical Knowledge Assistant** 🌟
+# 🩺 **MedChat** 🌟

 Welcome to the **MedChat**! 🌍
-A cutting-edge tool designed to help you with all your medical queries.
+A Medical Knowledge Assistant , cutting-edge tool designed to help you with all your medical queries.
 Whether you're a student, a healthcare professional, or just someone curious about health topics, this tool will provide you with **detailed, in-depth explanations** on a wide range of medical topics.
 From symptoms, causes, and treatments to complex medical terms and theories, we've got you covered!

 ---